-The A Bonds and A R-bonds will be redeemable beginning January 1, 2024.
-Once the Company receives written notice from the bondholder, it will have 120 days from the date of receipt to redeem the bonds at a price per bond equal to: (i) \$880 plus any accrued but unpaid interest on the Bond if the notice is received on or after January 1, 2024 and (ii) \$900 plus any accrued but unpaid interest on the Bond if the notice is received on or after January 1, 2026.
+The A and Ra Bonds will be redeemable beginning January 1, 2027.
+Once the Company receives written notice from the bondholder, it will have 120 days from the date of receipt to redeem the bonds at a price per bond equal to: (i) \$880 plus any accrued but unpaid interest on the Bond.

-The Company's obligation to redeem bonds in any given year pursuant to this Optional Redemption is limited to 15% of the outstanding principal balance of the A Bonds and A R-bonds on January 1st of the applicable year.
+The Company's obligation to redeem bonds in any given year pursuant to this Optional Redemption is limited to 15% of the outstanding principal balance of the Bonds on January 1st of the applicable year.
 Bond redemptions pursuant to the Optional Redemption will occur in the order that notices are received.